scottocs/pvgss/README.md

 * `main.go`   run this file to test the functionalities of the framework.

+* `test/dex_test.go` run this file to test the dex contract and get gas usage.

 * `compile/contract/`  The folder stores contract source code file (.sol) and generated go contract file.

 * `compile/compile.sh`  The script file compiles solidity and generates go contract file.